FlorianBr/VoiceAssistant/README.md

 - GPIO19 - INMP441 SO
 - GPIO20 - INMP441 WS
 - GPIO21 - INMP441 SCK
-- GPIO46 - MAX98357 DIN
+- GPIO46 - MAX98357 LRC
 - GPIO48 - On-Board RGB-LED

 ## The software

-A ESPHome Voice Assistant with LED-Strip, Speaker, custom wake word...

-### Wake word
+### Local Wake word

 The ESP is powerful enough for micro_wake_word, meaning: The detection of the wake word runs directly on the ESP32.
 Instead of the official models I use a model found in [Florian Wartner Collection](https://github.com/fwartner/home-assistant-wakewords-collection), and added the necessary JSON to use it.

 For your own training have a look at the Docs [here](https://github.com/kahrendt/microWakeWord) and [here](https://github.com/dscripka/openWakeWord)

+⚠️ :warning: Work in progress!
+Not yet working!

 ### States, Conditions and Light